indiepopart/spring-graphql-react/README.md

 export OKTA_OAUTH2_CLIENT_SECRET=<client-secret>
 ```

-Again, in the server root folder, run the application with:
+In the server root folder, run the application with:

 ```shell
 ./gradlew bootRun